mard3veloper/WorkoutTimer/README.md

 The library used for renering the circular countdown has an obsolete dependency, so I resolved that and uploaded the node modules (which is why they were not ignored)

-Project can be started using either node (npm start) or expo (expo start)
+Project can be started using either node (npm start) or expo (expo start).
+Then connect to the project using the expo go app, using either the barcode, or a simulated phone on your computer